-The Bear Creek Park exhibits a fabulous Equestrian Trail that could be accessed through horses or just by hiking to observe the scenic wildlife.
-This 2.6-mile long lightly trafficked loop trail is a wonderful medium to view the park’s wildlife and flora.
-It is family-friendly and good for all skill levels.
+Bear Creek Park exhibits a fabulous Equestrian Trail that can be accessed by horses or just by hiking to observe the scenic wildlife.

 It is advisable to visit the trail during the drier season as it is prone to flooding.